KyleG-Mitutoyo/Integrated-AI-Extension/README.md

 ## 🚀 Core Features

 - **Integrated AI Chat Window**: Open an AI chat web interface in a dockable Visual Studio tool window.
-- **🎯 Smart VS-to-AI Transfer**: Use the "VS -> AI" button commands to instantly send code to the prompt text area.
+- **🎯 Smart VS-to-AI Transfer**: Use the right-click `Send to AI` commands to instantly send code to the prompt text area.
 Choose from three powerful modes:
   - **Snippet**: Send only the code you've highlighted.
-  - **Function**: Choose from the list of functions in the active document.
+  - **Function**: Right-click a function name to send the whole function.
   - **File**: Send the complete content of the active document.
 - **⚠️ Error to AI**: From the error list, right click after selecting errors/warnings and click "Send to AI chat".
 It will send the error description(s) and the line with code that has the error.
 - **✨ Intelligent AI-to-VS Diffing**: Move code from the AI back to your editor with the "AI -> VS" button commands.
 You have full control of what gets replaced, with options similar to the VS -> AI commands.
 The extension can also intelligently analyze the AI's response to find the corresponding function or snippet in your file (turn on Auto Diff and Auto Function Match in the options).
 It then presents a **rich diff view**, allowing you to review changes line-by-line and accept, decline, or manually choose a different replacement.